TTeuZ/TTeuZ/README.md

 ### Hi, My name is Paulo Mateus Luza Alves

-- 🔭 I'm working as a IT Trainee at Exxonmobil
+- 🔭 I'm working as a IT Intern at Exxonmobil
 - ⚡ Machine Learning!

 ## ⚡ GitHub Stats